I accidentally wrote my first

 # Output: List is too short or no 5.

-If len(my_list) > index
+If len(my_list) > index is False, Python

-doesn’t try to access my_list[index]
+doesn’t try to access my_list[index], avoiding a crash.

 Wrapping Up: You’ve Got This!